 How To Determine The Cost of Blockchain Implementation?

-The cost to build a blockchain app depends on the various factors, including app features, complexity, type of blockchain, blockchain platform and other technology stacks.
-Considering various factors, examples and specific numbers, we have analyzed the cost of blockchain implementation.
+The cost to build a blockchain app depends on various factors, including app features, complexity, type of blockchain, a blockchain platform, and other technology stacks.
+Considering various factors, examples, and specific numbers, we have analyzed the cost of blockchain implementation.

 Consider the following questions before you look at the cost of implementing blockchain:

 - Do you need to build a new blockchain product or integrate blockchain with an existing product?

 - What type of blockchain hosting will your product require? – Private or Public Blockchain

 - Does your application need to deal with financial transactions?